Contents

 {container="caddy"} |= "error" | json | status >= 500

-For a self-hoster who already runs Grafana and Prometheus, Loki is close to a no-brainer.
-It’s cheap to run, it puts every log from every box behind one search bar, and it lives in the dashboard you already have open.
-The discipline it demands — keep labels low-cardinality — is the same discipline that keeps Prometheus healthy, so you probably already have the right instincts.
-I added it to my stack expecting a weekend of pain and got a working “search all my logs” box by lunchtime.
-The first time an outage took two minutes to diagnose instead of twenty, it had paid for itself.
+For a self-hoster who already runs Grafana and Prometheus, Loki is close to a no-brainer, and I’d point most people straight at it.
+It’s cheap to run, it puts every log from every box behind one search bar, and it lives inside the dashboard you already have open all day.
+The one discipline it demands — keep your labels low-cardinality — is the very same discipline that keeps Prometheus healthy, so if you’ve run metrics for any length of time you already have the right instincts baked in.
+That overlap is not a coincidence; Loki was deliberately built to feel like Prometheus for logs, and it’s the same instinct behind keeping any self-hosted stack’s running costs honest rather than letting storage quietly balloon.

 Advertisement